patroni/patroni/docs/ENVIRONMENT.rst

 -  **PATRONI\_POSTGRESQL\_CONFIG\_DIR**: The location of the Postgres configuration directory, defaults to the data directory.
 Must be writable by Patroni.
 -  **PATRONI\_POSTGRESQL\_BIN_DIR**: Path to PostgreSQL binaries. (pg_ctl, pg_rewind, pg_basebackup, postgres) The  default value is an empty string meaning that PATH environment variable will be used to find the executables.
 -  **PATRONI\_POSTGRESQL\_PGPASS**: path to the `.pgpass <https://www.postgresql.org/docs/current/static/libpq-pgpass.html>`__ password file.
 Patroni creates this file before executing pg\_basebackup and under some other circumstances.
 The location must be writable by Patroni.
 -  **PATRONI\_REPLICATION\_USERNAME**: replication username; the user will be created during initialization.
-Replicas will use this user to access master via streaming replication
+Replicas will use this user to access primary via streaming replication
 -  **PATRONI\_REPLICATION\_PASSWORD**: replication password; the user will be created during initialization.
 -  **PATRONI\_REPLICATION\_SSLMODE**: (optional) maps to the `sslmode <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-SSLMODE>`__ connection parameter, which allows a client to specify the type of TLS negotiation mode with the server.
 For more information on how each mode works, please visit the `PostgreSQL documentation <https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`__.
 The default mode is ``prefer``.
 -  **PATRONI\_REPLICATION\_SSLKEY**: (optional) maps to the `sslkey <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-SSLKEY>`__ connection parameter, which specifies the location of the secret key used with the client's certificate.